 Frequently Asked Questions

 One of the biggest misconceptions about CBD is that it causes a “high” because of its association with cannabis plants.
-The truth is CBD does not cause a high, however, it can promote a feeling of relaxation.
-CBD’s sister compound, THC (tetrahydrocannabinol), is the cannabinoid associated with the intoxicating component or high feeling many people experience.
+The truth is, CBD does not cause a high; however, it can promote a feeling of relaxation.
+CBD’s sister compound, THC (tetrahydrocannabinol), is the cannabinoid associated with the high feeling many people experience.

 CBD affects everyone differently.
 When you take CBD, you may feel: